 Despite all that, or perhaps because of all that, she likes to say, Audrey became a licensed Marriage and Family therapist and earned her Doctorate in Psychology.
 She also pioneered a journal writing method to help herself and others heal old wounds — finding hope, recovery, and redemption.

-Audrey has written one novel, 12 screenplays, two novellas, two teleplays, and one stage play.
-She wrote, produced, and was the lead actress in her 15 minute short, “War and Family.”
+Audrey has written one novel, a dozen screenplays, multiple novellas, two teleplays, and one stage play… so far.
+She is working on a new book called “The Dog Bible.”
+Audrey wrote, produced, and was the lead actress in her 15 minute short, “War and Family.”
 Two of Audrey’s screenplays made it to the finals of Mr. Steven Spielberg’s Chesterfield Writing Competition, and a third screenplay made it to the finals of Mr. Redford’s Sundance Competition.
-She currently lives on a houseboat in California with two four-legged kids.
+She currently lives on a houseboat in California.